Mahajeran, Markazi

-Mohajeran (مهاجران) (Note: Also romanized as Mahājerān and Mohājerān) is a city in, and the capital of, Mohajeran District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.
+Mahajeran (مهاجران) (Note: Also romanized as Mahājerān and Mohājerān) is a city in, and the capital of, Mahajeran District in Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Mohajeran's population was 11,109 in 2,894 households, when it was a village in Pol-e Doab Rural District of Zalian District.
-The following census in 2011 counted 12,293 people in 3,380 households, by which time the village had been elevated to the status of a city.
+At the time of the 2006 National Census, Mahajeran's population was 11,109 in 2,894 households, when it was a village in Pol-e Doab Rural District of Zalian District.
+The following census in 2011 counted 12,293 people in 3,380 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 19,346 people in 6,155 households.

-In 2024, the city was separated from the district in the formation of Mohajeran District.
+In 2024, Mahajeran was separated from the district in the formation of Mahajeran District.